Skip to content

 cd "$t"

-• Get packages: Install all packages listed inside scriptdata/dependencies.conf.
+• Get packages: Install all packages listed as the value of array depends inside those scriptdata/arch-packages/*/PKGBUILD.
 For Arch Linux, just use an AUR helper such as yay.

 • Add user to video and input group